artfulrobot/et_ftse/README.md

 ## Building (developers)

-Provide the data files.
-Then run `npm run watch` or `npm run build`.
+1. Provide the data files (see below).

+2. Install libs: `yarn install`

+2. Run `npx mix -p` to build for production. `npx mix watch` for dev.
 This creates a bundle.js file in `drupal/dist/bundle.js`.
-There's also an html file in there that you can use locally while developing.
+There's also an html file in there that you can use locally while developing (but some stuff doesn't work without http).

 Nb.
 The searchable select element is provided by https://www.npmjs.com/package/vuejs-select which has a MIT license.